Shear terror comes over me when I realize I have no other choice but to bring all 3 of my small kids along to the grocery store.

 Getting a child prepared for their school year means far more than just buffing up on multiplication facts over the summer.

-Clearly, academics are at the forefront in school, but there’s another missing piece to your child’s learning, and without it, your child’s school experience will be greatly comprised.
+Clearly, academics are centerstage in school, but there’s another critical piece to your child’s learning, and without it, your child’s school experience will be greatly comprised.

 Listening will be more difficult.